alphacentaury-github/ReactionGUI/README.md

 1. type 'python main.py' in the (anaconda) terminal.
 2. modify 'main.bat' file for the correct path and run batch file in Windows.

+## Limitation
+ReactionGUI can compute

+1. elasctic scattering using optical potential
+2. inelastic scattering using Distorted Wave Born Approximation in rotor model
+3. transfer reaction using Distorted Wave Born Approximation in cluster model

+Capability of doing coupled cluster calculation, CDCC, radiative capture, fusion reaction are planned but not yet included.

 ## Known Errors
 1. Symptom : DLL load failed while importing xxx